meinauto/meinauto-js/doc/tutorials/test/MODULE-TEST-RUNNER.md

         var $defer = this;
         setTimeout(function () {
             $defer.resolve();
-        }, 1024); // example for a deferred test case setup });
+        }, 1024); // example for a deferred test case teardown });
 };
 ```